 - 2. Choose a suitable time to create a snapshot.
 If possible, plan to take the snapshot at a time when users are accessing the volume as little as possible. - 3.
 Create a snapshot volume using the following command:

 '''

-vxassist snapshot volume snapshot
+vxassist [-g diskgroup] snapshot [nmirror=N] volume snapshot

 '''